-So the Sun can be thought of to consist of (less than) 10^67 photons of yellow light.
+If we only regard the mass-energy, the Sun can be thought of to consist of (less than) 10^67 photons of yellow light.

 When c is infinite then one moment the photon is still part of its origin, the source particle, and the next moment the photon is the straight line connecting source and goal.
 And the moment thereafter the photon is gone already, absorbed as it is by the goal particle.
 When c is infinite, the photon exists only one single moment as a straight line segment in curved space.
-There is not one moment where photon is a particle as we know it in our universe.
+There is not one moment where the photon is a particle as we know it in our universe.